Third Eye for the Visually Impaired

 Perforated Circuit Board with Arduino

 My goal for my third and final milestone was to turn the prototype of my Third Eye device, which was previously on a breadboard, into a fully functional, wearable device.
 To begin, I mapped out a design of my intended final product.
 I envisioned the perforated circuit board, with all of the components such as the ultrasonic sensor, buzzer, and vibrating motor, velcroed onto a wrist brace, along with the Arduino and HC-06 module.
 After preparing and reviewing my plan, my first task was to solder the buzzer, vibrating motor, ultrasonic sensor, and HC-06 bluetooth module onto a perforated circuit board, although I planned on securing the HC-06 module on the outer side of the wrist, flush with the wrist brace.
 Regardless, the HC-06 module would still have to be soldered onto the perfboard.
 Soldering, which is the process of melting solder into/onto wires to create a permanent connection, was a very unique challenge that I certainly enjoyed; however, soldering can be very taxing, since it requires intense focus and considerable planning.
-Before getting started on my actual perfboard, I practiced soldering and connecting wires on a separate perfboard.
+Before getting started on my actual perfboard, I practiced a variety of soldering techniques on a separate perfboard.
 After harboring a few successful connections on my practice-perfboard, I was ready for the real deal.

 I started by soldering the ultrasonic sensor onto the perfboard and then soldering 4 jumper wires onto the 4 pins of the ultrasonic sensor, which would connect directly into the GND, VCC, TRIG, and ECHO pins on my Arduino.
 Once the ultrasonic sensor was securely soldered, I moved throughout the perfboard, trying my hardest to replicate the circuits and connections from my breadboard.
 After soldering for what felt like many hours, I began feeling like a surgeon, carefully and precisely connecting delicate jumper wires with scolding metal through roughly 0.042 inch diameter holes––my pair of tweezers and forceps certainly added to the surgeon persona I was imagining.